JPonsa/UCI_Heart_Disease/README.md

 Please, see [Data > Original_dataset > heat-diease](./Data/Original_dataset/heart-disease.names) file provided by the authors for further detail on the dataset

-## Technology
--
--

 ## Observations

 1. **Low correlation between the features.**

- A simple linear correlation (Pearson's r2) shows no relationship between a single feature and the targe(s) (num and num_01).
+ A simple linear correlation (Pearson's r2) shows no strong relationship between a single feature and the targe(s) (num and num_01).
 The strongest correlation is observed with thalach, oldpeak, ca and thal.
 However, as we will se below, the last two features will be removed from the training dataset due to the large amount of missing values.

 ![Feature Correlation](./Figures/10.feature_correlation.png)